awsdocs/aws-directory-service-admin-guide/doc_source/IAM_Auth_Access_Overview.md

 ## Specifying Policy Elements: Actions, Effects, Resources, and Principals<a name="SpecifyingIAMPolicyActions_DS"></a>

 For each AWS Directory Service resource \(see [AWS Directory Service Resources and Operations](#CreatingIAMPolicies_DS)\), the service defines a set of API operations\.
-For a list of available API operations, see either [Amazon Cloud Directory Actions](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_Operations.html) or [Directory Service Actions](http://docs.aws.amazon.com/directoryservice/latest/devguide/API_Operations.html)\.
+For a list of available API operations, see [Directory Service Actions](http://docs.aws.amazon.com/directoryservice/latest/devguide/API_Operations.html)\.
 To grant permissions for these API operations, AWS Directory Service defines a set of actions that you can specify in a policy\.
 Note that, performing an API operation can require permissions for more than one action\.

 The following are the basic policy elements:
 + **Resource** – In a policy, you use an Amazon Resource Name \(ARN\) to identify the resource to which the policy applies\.
 For AWS Directory Service resources, you always use the wildcard character \(\*\) in IAM policies\.
 For more information, see [AWS Directory Service Resources and Operations](#CreatingIAMPolicies_DS)\.